HaxeFoundation/nekovm.org/www/pages/specs/operations-and-types.md

 # Operations on Basic Types

-Basic types are: numbers (int and float), booleans (bool), the null value, strings, objects, arrays, and functions.
+Basic types are numbers (int and float), booleans (bool), the null value, strings, objects, arrays, and functions.
 There are several operations available to use with them (See the following tables).
 On the row is the type of the first operand, and on the columns is that of the second operand.
-The result is either the type of the returned value, or "concat" if we use string concatenation (in that case, the two values are converted to strings and then concatened together).
+The result is either the type of the returned value or "concat" if we use string concatenation (in that case, the two values are converted to strings and then concatenated together).
 An "X" means that the operation is invalid and will raise an exception.

 ## Arithmetic operations